dupgit/sauvegarde/docs/infrastructure.md

-* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default) and transmits every pieces along side with meta data of each files to serveur, the server that saves everything.
+* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default) and transmits every pieces along side with meta data of each files to server, the server that saves everything.

-* "serveur" is the main sauvegarde server.
+* "server" is the main sauvegarde server.
 Each client communicates with it and it keeps every chunks of every files with their attributes.

-* "restaure" is a tool that will provide the ability to restore some files or paths to some locations.
-It communicates directly with "serveur" main's sauvegarde server.
+* "restore" is a tool that will provide the ability to restore some files or paths to some locations.
+It communicates directly with "cdpfglserver" main's sauvegarde server.